linusjf/RIAY/README.md

 He is called Helper for a reason.
 Do you tremble?
 Ask for steadfastness.
 Are you clouded by doubt?
 Seek clarity.
 The roles of the Spirit are not titles locked in scripture, but living doors swung open for your knocking.
 Invite Him into the dry and dusty corners of your soul, and you will find, as countless others have, that He does not merely advise from afar, but rolls up His sleeves and gets to work.

 And yes, the old prayers—those well-worn paths of "Our Father" and "Hail Mary"—have their place, like familiar roads leading home.
 But do not mistake the road for the destination.
 What God desires is not recitation, but relationship; not repetition, but the raw, real cry of the heart.
 Speak to Him as you are, and you will find Him already speaking back.

+##### AI-Generated Image: A child's hand placing a broken toy into a father's weathered hands, bathed in warm light

+![A child's hand placing a broken toy into a father's weathered hands, bathed in warm light ](July/jpgs/Day211Summary.jpg)

 #### July 31, 2025